Folscher/AddressBook/README.md

 The architecture I went with is a bit overkill for the size of the application.
 But its just something small to show you how I would tackle a new project.

+And excuse the spelling mistakes if you find any...
+I didn't have time to proof read everything before the commit

 # A very quick summary

 The back end projects consists of Data, Services, Common, Test, Model.
 Each are seperated to decouple the solution as much as possible.
 You'll also notice I went with a repository pattern.